agurusa/coding_challenge/README.md

 # Your challenge
 ## Should you choose to accept it ...
 Complete the coding challenge [here](https://leetcode.com/problems/two-sum/).
-Upload your solution in this **repository**.
+Upload your solution to this **repository**.
 Look up words you don't understand in these directions. *Note: The **bold** words are ones I assumed you would have to look up.
 If there are other words here that you do not know, I highly suggest looking them up as well.*

 # Steps to completion
 ### Come up with a solution **(~1.5 hours)**
 The first step is to come up with any solution that solves the problem.
 It doesn't have to be pretty, and it doesn't have to be fast.
 It just has to work.
 This will be your **MVP**, or Minimum Viable Product.
 1. Sign up for a [Leetcode](https://leetcode.com) account.
 1. Solve the [two-sum](https://leetcode.com/problems/two-sum/) problem.
-You can use any language you want, but I suggest Python. *At this point, do not look at the solution or other people's answers.*
+You can use any language you want, but I suggest Python. *At this point, do not look at the solution or other people's answers.
+Definitely use the docs for coding help.
+If you choose Python, you can look [here](https://docs.python.org/3/library/index.html).*

-### Get me your answer **(1.5 hours)**
+### Get me your answer **(2 hours)**
 You'll want to submit this MVP, because sometimes deadlines are more important than perfect code.

 1. Sign up for Github